 If you've suffered from a personal injury, you don't have to face your case alone.
-At Huber Thomas & Marcelle, we've guided thousands of clients through the complex legal process after an injury.
+At Huber Thomas Law, we've guided thousands of clients through the complex legal process after an injury.
 Our New Orleans personal injury lawyers act as advocates for our clients every step of the way.
-Below, we've given answers to some of the most frequently-asked questions we hear from new clients.
+Below, we've given answers to some of the most frequently asked questions we hear from new clients.
 However, if you want feedback about your unique case, you're encouraged to reach out to our office for a free and confidential consultation.

 Do I need to hire a trial attorney?